giuper/FOSAD22/Code/03-SmartSigPayTX-PY/README.md

 1. The transaction fee is reasonabe

 ```
-    // Check the Fee is resonable
+    // Check the Fee is reasonable
     // In this case 10,000 microalgos
     txn Fee      //push the transaction fee onto the stack
     int 10000    //push integer 10_000 onto the stack